-- Setting Up Your IntelliStation M Pro This publication contains instructions to help you set up your computer. - Installing Options in Your IntelliStation M Pro This online publication (provided on the Ready-to-Configure Utility program CD (RTC-CD) that comes with your computer) includes information for adding memory, adapters, drives, and other options to your computer.
+• Installing Options in Your IntelliStation M Pro This online publication (provided on the Ready-to-Configure Utility program CD (RTC-CD) that comes with your computer) includes information for adding memory, adapters, drives, and other options to your computer.
 It is also available as a printable file (.PDF) from the World Wide Web at:

-http://www.pc.ibm.com/us/intellistation

-- Understanding Your IntelliStation M Pro This online publication (provided on the RTC-CD that comes with your computer) includes general information about using personal computers and in-depth information about the specific features of your computer.
-This document is also available as part of the IBM-preinstalled software. - About Your Software This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled software package. - STB GLyder MAX-2+ AGP graphics adapter README file This file on the RTC-CD contains instructions for installing device drivers for the STB GLyder MAX-2+ AGP graphics adapter installed in some models. - Intergraph Intense 3D Pro 3400 PCI graphics adapter README File This file on the RTC-CD contains instructions for installing device drivers for the Intergraph Intense 3D Pro 3400 PCI graphics adapter installed in some models. - IBM Audio Feature README File This file on the RTC-CD contains instructions for installing device drivers for the integrated Crystal 4235 audio controller. - Ethernet Feature README File This file on the RTC-CD contains instructions for installing device drivers for the integrated Ethernet controller. - Adaptec SCSI Documentation
+• Understanding Your IntelliStation M Pro

+This online publication (provided on the RTC-CD that comes with your computer) includes general information about using personal computers and in-depth information about the specific features of your computer.
+This document is also available as part of the IBM-preinstalled software.

+• About Your Software

+This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled software package.

-This documentation, included on the RTC-CD, contains information about installing SCSI device drivers, configuring the AIC-7895 SCSI controller, and instructions for installing and configuring SCSI devices.
+- Graphics Adapter README files These files on the RTC-CD contain instructions for installing device drivers for the graphics adapter. - IBM Audio Feature README File This file on the RTC-CD contains instructions for installing device drivers for the integrated Crystal 4235 audio controller. - Ethernet Feature README File This file on the RTC-CD contains instructions for installing device drivers for the integrated Ethernet controller. - Adaptec SCSI Documentation This documentation, included on the RTC-CD, contains information about installing SCSI device drivers, configuring the SCSI controller, and instructions for installing and configuring SCSI devices.

-Your Ready-to-Configure Utility Program CD This publication contains information about the RTC-CD that comes with your computer.
-The publication also contains instructions for starting the CD.